ExpressLRS/Docs/docs/quick-start/receivers/axis-thor.md

 ![pull up](../../assets/images/pull-up.png)
 </figure>

-Also of note is that the EP receivers require their Boot pads (see figure above) be bridged on first time Passthrough Flash from their factory firmwares.
-After the first passthrough flashing, the bridge needs to be removed, and is no longer needed for subsequent passthrough flashing.

-Flashing via Wifi doesn't need the Boot Pads bridged.
-Moreover, if it is bridged, the receiver will stay in bootloader mode and won't activate its WiFi Mode.

 ## Configuring your Flight Controller

 See this [page](configuring-fc.md) on how your flight controller should be configured.
 These settings apply on both INAV and Betaflight (and other flight controller software).